Last Updated on November 11, 2024 by Maryam Siddiqui

 Nonetheless, Braga is also a university town hosting about 20,000 university students during a single academic year.
 The huge population of young students from Portugal and other nations is slowly changing Braga from a traditional town to a more urban and English-speaking destination.

-When this is coupled with the fact that the city also experiences a fairly moderate tourist action, Braga is an easy destination for expats to live and quickly fit into the community.
+When this is coupled with the fact that the city also experiences fairly moderate tourist activity, Braga is an easy destination for expats to live and quickly fit into the community.

 It is also the third largest metropolitan city in Portugal but often flies below the radar because of the other big tourist cities.